sifenbekele/sifenbekele/README.md

 - 🔭 I’m currently working on an E-commerce Web App
-- 🌱 I’m currently learning Computer Science
+- 🌱 I’m currently majoring in Computer Science
 - 👯 I’m looking to collaborate on a web App
 - 🤔 I’m looking for help with Frameworks and Authentication
 - 💬 Ask me about anything